 Breweries Tarpon Springs

 The northernmost city in Pinellas County, Tarpon Springs is known for its Greek heritage and connections to the sponge diving industry.
-A quiet town, Tarpon Springs is seeing a rebirth and is now home to six breweries located near the Pinellas Trail.
+A quiet town, Tarpon Springs is seeing a rebirth and is now home to several breweries located close to the Pinellas Trail.

 Two Frogs Brewing Company